mdiez/pyCZDS/README.md

 ## Troubleshooting
-Should you encounter errors, a good first step is to increase the logging level to `debug` and then analyze the output.
+Should you encounter any errors, a good first step is to increase the logging level to `debug` and then analyze the output.

 ```
 import logging